underdofg/nipa_test_2021/README.md

 ## 3. API Get list and sort tickets
  **Path: '/get-ticket-all' using POST method.**

-#### To be able to sort tickets this api accept 3 parameter *1. "ticketStatus" , "sortByLastUpdate" , "sortBySatus"* , each of sort parameter's required value = *true* example -
+#### To be able to sort tickets this api accept 3 parameters *"ticketStatus" , "sortByLastUpdate" , "sortBySatus"* , each of sort parameter's required value = *true* example :

     {
           "ticketStatus" : "accepted",